volcengine/verl/docs/advance/rollout_corr.md

 ### Key Design Principle: Separation of IS Weights and Rejection Sampling

-**Important**: As of 10/27/2025, the implementation separates two mechanisms:
+The implementation separates two mechanisms:

 1. **IS Weights** (`rollout_is_weights`): Ratios π_train/π_rollout with processing:
    - **Safety-bounded** to [exp(-20), exp(20)] ≈ [2e-9, 5e8] to prevent overflow: